tien315/FNAL-Unity-Project/README.md

 <img src="Documentation/urdf_img.png" width=400 />

-This part is about setting up a URDF or Unified Robot Description File that we can import into our simulation.
+This part is about setting up a URDF or Unified Robot Description Format file that we can import into our simulation.

 ---